 On examination affects day, education correspondent Jamie McIvor asks a fundamental and retro query: is it a great issue that more youngsters than ever earlier than stay on at faculty or visit college and university?

-It is an exciting philosophical query to ponder – one quite distinct from the question of ensuring all younger people can gain their capacity in training, no matter wealth or circle of relatives heritage.
+It is an exciting philosophical query to ponder – one quite distinct from the question of ensuring all younger people can gain their capacity in training, no matter wealth or circle of relatives’ heritage.
 Where to move for help on exam outcomes day.
 The suspicion of a few has continually been that the training gadget has had to take in kids who may otherwise have been unemployed – both because of money troubles or the sluggish disappearance of some unskilled jobs.
-In the 1970s, the faculty leaving age changed into raised from 15 to 16; however, it took a similarly 10 years for a qualifications system designed with the greater academically-in a position in mind to adapt.
+In the 1970s, the faculty leaving age changed from 15 to 16; however, it took similarly ten years for a qualifications system designed with the greater academically-in position in mind to adapt.

-For a few years, children who were now unable to look for a full suite of O grades stuffed their 0.33 and fourth 12 months timetables with “no certificates” courses – visible by way of a few as a waste of effort.
+For a few years, children who could not look for a full suite of O grades stuffed their 0.33 and fourth-month timetables with “no certificates” courses – visible by a few as a waste of effort.
 The boredom those college students experienced became blamed by using a few teachers for indiscipline.
 Standard grades had been designed to make sure all children ought to get a meaningful qualification.
 This underlying ethos has been carried into the modern-day National qualifications.

-But inside the 1980s, it turned into nevertheless unusual for a teenager who turned into now not reading for Highers to stay on until S5.
-When a person who was now not doing Highers stayed on past their statutory leaving age, once more, the suspicion of a few was that the teen turned into simplest at faculty to “stay off the dole.”
-In Scotland, the reliable school leaving age continues to be sixteen, but most people scholars, regardless of their academic potential, stay on until S6.
+But in the 1980s, it was unusual for a teenager who did not read for Highers to stay on until S5.
+When a person who was now not doing Highers stayed on past their statutory leaving age, once more, a few suspected that the teen turned into simplest at faculty to “stay off the dole.”
+In Scotland, the reliable school leaving age continues to be sixteen, but most scholars, regardless of their academic potential, stay on until S6.
 It is now uncommon to leave at the top of S4, and schools might certainly be worried if a teenager desired to go away early without a great reason for doing so.

 Read More Article: